Botmation/Nano/README.md

 #Before installing openCV 4.1 on Nano, will need to increase memory.
 Can use swapfile to virtually increase.
 #Run these commands to add swap file

-sudo fallocate -l 4.0G /swapfile # this is the difference sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile
+sudo fallocate -l 4.0G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile